RobertoPrevato/aiohttp-three-template/README.md

 * Strategy to activate / deactivate serving of static files by configuration file.
 * Strategy to force client reload of JavaScript and CSS files by configuration file.
 * Integration with Google Analytics, by configuration file
+* Easy control on the source code (e.g. to modify

 ## Branches
 * [empty-project](https://github.com/RobertoPrevato/aiohttp-three-template/tree/empty-project): empty template without any authentication strategy, but including code organization and JavaScript bundling and minification strategy, LESS compilation and integration with Grunt.